topkecleon/telegram-bot-bash/doc/4_expert.md

 3. use `LC_COLLATE` to change behavior of all programs: `export LC_COLLATE=C`

-To work independent of language and bash settings bashbot uses solution 1. and uses own "classes" if an exact match is mandatory:
+To work independent of language and bash settings bashbot uses solution 1.: Own "ranges" if an exact match is mandatory:

 ```bash
 azazaz='abcdefghijklmnopqrstuvwxyz'	# a-z   :lower: